Skip to content

 • Currents are equal and opposite.

-• Neither side is “supposed” to be grounded.
+• Neither side is supposed to be the RF reference by itself.

 Classic mental picture: a center-fed half-wave dipole with a truly symmetric feed and a feedline that is not allowed to become a third radiator.